Compare Refinance Rates Today

 loading image

-Refinancing your home doesn’t always make financial sense, especially if you plan to move within a few years or have damaged credit.
-Here are some scenarios when refinancing your mortgage isn’t a good idea:
+Refinancing your home doesn’t always make financial sense, especially if you plan to move within a few years or have bad credit.
+A mortgage refinance isn’t a good idea in the following scenarios:

 • You’re close to paying off your existing loan.
 If you’re in the home stretch of a mortgage payoff, starting the clock over with a new, long-term loan means you’ll pay significantly more in interest charges.
 Consider sticking it out or choosing a shorter repayment term to achieve your refi goals.